arxisme/terminal_todo/README.md

 python3 install.py
 ```

-to run the app from any as shown in the above screenshot add your user directory ie **"~/"** to your path variable
+to run the app from anywhere as shown in the above screenshot ,add your user directory ie **"~/"** to your path variable